 Ask the average trainer what business they are in, and they will likely answer "I am in the training business."
 When I'm asked the same question, however, I answer "I'm in the sales performance improvement business."

 This isn't simply semantics.
 The way I see it, a sales trainer's job is to deliver results for their clients.
 In our case, the results come in the form of measurable, observable improvements within the salesforce.

 These changes don't make themselves happen.
-We've found that when 5 factors are in place, our clients get the most out of their B2B sales training.
+We've found that when these 5 factors are in place, our clients get the most out of their B2B sales training programs.

 Tailor Training to Your Industry